 Jail Injury and Jail Death Attorneys

 Although inmates and prisoners might not have the full rights they enjoyed outside of incarceration, all prisoners have rights that protect them from cruel punishment, allow access to medical care, and protection against other inmates.
 If you were injured while in jail and/or denied reasonable medical treatment following your serious injuries, you may have a claim.
 If your loved one died or was killed in jail, you and your family may have claims on behalf of your loved one and possibly individual claims against the prison for negligence or wrongful death.
+Please note we work with clients on death, paralysis, and brain injury cases only.

-If your loved one was harmed in jail, they have the right to voice their complaint and may need to rely on you to help them in that process.
+If your loved one was gravely harmed in jail, they have the right to voice their complaint and may need to rely on you to help them in that process.
 When a incarcerated family member dies in jail due to the negligence, jail guard misconduct or failure to protect your family member, you have every right to be angry and want to hold the person who took your loved one from you.

 Wrongful deaths in prison can be caused by lots of different negligent actions committed by prison guards.
 A civil rights and wrongful death attorney is a person who might be able to help you hold those accountable that caused the death of your loved one.